Monday, April 8, 2024: Mark Your Calendar!

 The 2017 total solar eclipse was the first to touch the "Lower 48" since 1979 and the first to span the U.S. from coast to coast since 1918.
 Remarkably, another total solar eclipse is coming to North America on April 8, 2024, just seven years after the last one.
-This time the Moon's dark central shadow, about 115 miles wide, will cross Mexico, sweep northeast from Texas to Maine, and then darken the Canadian maritimes.
+This time the Moon's dark central shadow, about 115 miles wide, will cross Mexico, sweep northeast from Texas to Maine, and then darken parts of Eastern Canada.
 A partial solar eclipse will be visible to nearly everyone in North America fortunate to have cloud-free skies.

 During a total solar eclipse, the Moon blocks the Sun’s bright face — the photosphere — briefly revealing our star’s outer atmosphere: the shimmering corona, or “crown.”
 Made of rarefied gas heated to millions of degrees, with its atoms highly ionized (stripped of electrons), the diaphanous corona gets sculpted into streamers and loops by the Sun’s powerful magnetic field and shines with a light seen nowhere else.
 It is hauntingly beautiful and, without doubt, one of the most awesome sights in all of nature.

 The corona is always there, but we usually can’t see it because the photosphere is about a million times brighter and drowns it out.
 When the Moon covers the Sun's bright face, the corona is definitely the main attraction, but there’s so much more to the experience.
 At the beginning and end of totality, the thin middle layer of the Sun’s atmosphere, the chromosphere, blazes in an arc of ruby red.
 The sky darkens to a deep twilight blue, with yellow, orange, and pink sunrise/sunset colors on the horizon in all directions.
 Bright stars and planets shine forth, and the air temperature drops noticeably.
 Birds and farm animals, thinking dusk has settled, return to their nests and barns, and bats come out to feed.

 Get Yourself into the Path of Totality!